xinen8721/FoodTruckOpenNow/README.md

 3. Command "next-page" to display next page of 10 results of all opened foodtrucks if there are any.
 4. Command "prev-page" to display previous page of 10 results of all opened foodtrucks if there are any.
 5. Command "end" will exit out the program.
+6. In the program, once session started, there would be a map called openFoodTruckByDayAndHour constructed and maintained, by inputing the day of week and hour of the day, the map will return the pre-processed list of data back in constant time.

 # Test the program
 1. By default, it is using currrent day of week and hour of the day to determine the list of foodtrucks that are open now.
 To test more time stamp, you can simply go to https://github.com/xinen8721/FoodTruckOpenNow/blob/master/src/com/foodtruck/FoodTruckInfoOperation.java#L19-L22 to select arbitrarily any day(From 1 to 7, which will translate to Monday to Sunday) and hour (from 0 to 23 since I use the 24 hour format).